Home

 Why not take drastic steps in reducing vehicle exhausts??

 The situation is way more serious than it looks like.
-If the cars from all around the world dissappered tomorrow, even then, the ice caps will keep melting for at least two more consequent years.
+If the cars from all around the world disappeared tomorrow, even then, the ice caps will keep melting for at least two more consequent years.

-If we didn't' stop our emissions, by two years the weather patterns would have changed immensely, and you never know when Canada becomes a hot desert and the Middle East becomes cold.
+If we didn't stop our emissions, by two years the weather patterns would have changed immensely, and you never know when Canada becomes a hot desert and the Middle East becomes cold.

-Besides, we are hardly concerned about the wide variety of flora and fauna.
-No regular citizen is aware about how many species have died over the years, ever since the industrial age had begun.
+how many species have died over the years, ever since the industrial age had begun.
 Dramatic change in climatic conditions can throw us in the next page of the history of dinosaurs.

 Hence we must act right now.